Go Greek! How to Join

 Many prospective members are concerned about the time commitment of being a member of a fraternity/sorority.
 We asked our chapters to report typical time commitments of prospective/new members.
 Results vary by chapter.

-How long are pledge/new member meetings?
+How long are new member meetings?
 1 - 3 hours per week

-How long is the pledge/new member process?
-Up to 12 weeks
+How long is the new member process?
+The new member process can last anywhere from 72 hours to 10 weeks

-Are there particular days of the week that are blocked off for pledge/new member meetings?
-Most are on Sundays
+Are there particular days of the week that are blocked off for pnew member meetings?
+New Member meetings depend on the availability of each new member and each social fraternity/sorority chapter

-How many days/hours outside of pledge/new member meetings is typical for pledges/new members to spend doing things for the chapter?
+How many days/hours outside of new member meetings is typical for pledges/new members to spend doing things for the chapter?
 3-5 hours per week

 Are there attendance requirements?
 Most meetings are required.
 Some additional activities are required.
 Consequences for unexcused absences could result in a monetary fine.